How do I book you for my wedding?

 What songs can I pick for my ceremony?

-You can make your choices from the complete Repertoire List.
+You can make your choices from the complete Repertoire List (or view my most popular wedding music requests).
 If you would like me to play a piece that is not already a part of my repertoire, I can usually accommodate you, with advance notice.
 There is a fee for purchase of sheet music, arranging it for the harp, and learning your special piece to performance standard.

 I am having a full Catholic Mass.
 Can you provide all of the necessary music?